Two 17-year-olds charged after alleged knifepoint robbery in Highgate

 The victim found his friend nearby, who called police, and officers from central north area’s violence suppression unit and central emergency response team flooded the area.

-They were both charged today (January 7) and will appear in custody at Willesden Magistrates’ Court tomorrow (January 8).
+They were both charged on January 7 and appeared in custody at Willesden Magistrates’ Court on January 8.

 You may also want to watch: